NeLy-EPFL/flygym/doc/source/api_ref/vision.rst

 Vision
 ======

 This page documents the implementation of the visual input received by the simulated fly.
 Note that in the typical use case, the user should **not** have to access most of the functions described here.
-Instead, the visual inputs are given as a part of the *observation* returned by ``NeuroMechFlyMuJoCo`` each time step.
+Instead, the visual inputs are given as a part of the *observation* returned by ``NeuroMechFly`` each time step.
 Nonetheless, the full API reference is provided here for greater transparency.

 Retina simulation
 -----------------